rerun/rerun/README.md

 a list of existing modules.

     $ rerun[TAB][TAB]
-    freddy
+    stubbs:

-Rerun shows there is a module named "freddy" installed.
+Rerun shows the module "stubbs".

-Typing the tab key again will show the commands inside the "freddy" module:
+Typing the `s` character and the tab key again will show the commands inside the "stubbs" module:

-    $ rerun freddy: [TAB]
+    $ rerun stubbs: [TAB]
-    dance  study
+    add-command  add-module  add-option  archive  docs  edit  migrate  rm-option  test

-In this case, two commands are found and listed.
+Several commands are listed.
 Press tab again and choose a command.
+You can specify the first few characters and the command name will be completed, too.

-After accepting a command, typing the tab key will show arguments.
+After accepting a command, typing the tab key will list the command options.

-    $ rerun freddy:study -[TAB]
+    $ rerun stubbs: add-module -[TAB]
-    --subject
+    --description  --module  --template

-The `freddy:study` command accepts one option (--subject <>).
+The `stubbs:add-module` command accepts three options (--description <> --module <> --template <>).

+You can continue using command completion to cycle through the remaining options.

 ## Command execution

-Commands are executed by stating the module, command and possibly options.
-The basic usage form is "`rerun` _module_:_command_ [_options_]".
+Commands are executed by stating the module, command and any command options.
+The basic usage form is "`rerun` _module_:_command_ [ _options_ ]".

-To run the "study" command in the freddy module, type:
+To run the "archive" command in the stubbs module, type:

-    $ rerun freddy:study
+    $ rerun stubbs:archive
-    studying (math)

-The outputed string "studying (math)" is the printed result.
-In this example, "math" is the subject option's default value as defined in the module metadata.
+    Wrote self extracting archive script: /tmp/rerun.bin

 Command options are passed after the "module:command" string.
-Tell freddy to study the subject, "biology" by specifying the `--subject <>` option:
+Run the "stubbs:archive" command but specify where the archive file is written.

-    $ rerun freddy:study --subject biology
+    $ rerun stubbs:archive --modules waitfor --file $HOME/rerun.bin
-    studying (biology)

-If the 'freddy' module is stored in `/var/rerun`, then the command usage would be:
+If the 'stubbs' module is stored in `/var/rerun`, then the command usage would be:

-    $ rerun -M /var/rerun freddy:study
+    $ rerun -M /var/rerun stubbs:archive
-    studying (math)

 ### Archives